Considerations When Planning An Electrical Sub Panel

 - The wiring is 6 AWG aluminum.

-Background: Bob, a Homeowner from Fairfax county, Virginia
+Background: Bob, a Homeowner in Virginia.

 Thanks for your electrical wiring question Bob.